peter88213/nv_templates/docs/template/README.md

 - The notes in the *Save The Cat* sample template are based on the [Wikipedia page](https://en.wikipedia.org/wiki/Save_the_Cat!:_The_Last_Book_on_Screenwriting_You%27ll_Ever_Need) on this topic.
+- The icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were colored for this plugin by the maintainer.

 ## License